weierophinney/grumpy-phpunit/testing-db.markdown

 If you are going to write tests that connect to a database, then make sure you create a sandbox that the database will live in.
-When I say sandbox, I am referring to creating an environment where you can delete and recreate the database easily.
-Even better if you can automate doing it.
+When I say sandbox, I am referring to creating an environment where you can delete and recreate the database easily; automating these tasks is even better.

 So make sure that your application supports the ability to decide what database it will talk to.
 Set it in the bootstrap, or in your globally-available